shawnricecake/agile-quant/README.md

 Official repo for paper: [Agile-Quant: Activation-Guided Quantization for Faster Inference of LLMs on the Edge](https://arxiv.org/abs/2312.05693)

-This paper is accepted by NeurIPS 2024
+This paper is accepted by AAAI 2024

 ## Usage